JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

 }
 ```

-**A database pool needs your application to follow rules in order to deliver its safety guarantees.** Please refer to the [Concurrency](#concurrency) chapter.

-For a sample code that sets up a database pool on iOS, see [DemoApps/GRDBDemoiOS/AppDatabase.swift](DemoApps/GRDBDemoiOS/GRDBDemoiOS/AppDatabase.swift), and replace DatabaseQueue with DatabasePool.

-### Database Pool Concurrency

-Unlike [database queues](#database-queues), pools allow several threads to access the database at the same time:
+**Database pools allow several threads to access the database at the same time:**

 - When you don't need to modify the database, prefer the `read` method, because several threads can perform reads in parallel.